vogelito/glacierprotocol/_docs/before-you-start/overview.md

 ## Protocol Output

 The end result of the CryptoGlacier protocol is two sets of paper information packets per signatory.
-A private packet with the menomic phrase (which will be created by each signatory independently) and a packet which will be shared amongst signatories (which will be created by a designated signatory and distributed to the rest).
+A private packet with the mnemonic phrase (which will be created by each signatory independently) and a packet which will be shared among signatories (which will be created by a designated signatory and distributed to the rest).

 Each signatory will have a **private and never to be shared** package containing: